Emilia21/Task-Manager-v2/README.md

 # Summary
 React project made created to manage tasks.
 It has two main states:
   - there are tasks:
       It shows the tasks.
-Each tasks can be marked as done, editted or deleted.
+Each tasks can be marked as done, edited or deleted.
 Tasks have drag and drop property so to be reordered.
-  - there aran't tasks:
+  - there aren't tasks:
       Then it shows "No more tasks to do" screen with bouncing fox.
 And there are button on the both screens for adding new tasks by pop up window form.